ekrunch/openshift_scripts/scripts/pam7/README.md

 These scripts are for deploying / managing PAM 7 in OCP

 - genpam7keys.sh - Creates the neccessary keystore files for PAM 7 in OCP. **NOT** to be used for production environments as it makes self signed certs with poor passwords and generic DNs.
 Example : __"./genpam7keys.sh rhpam7-demo redhat123"__
+- createpam7authoringdemo.sh - Creates a project, calls the genpam7keys and generals a manifest of parameters, then calls __oc new-app__ to create an installation of the __rhpam70-authoring__ template.